Make a Misdiagnosis Claim

-Doctors and medical professionals are qualified, experienced individuals whom we put a great deal of trust in.
+Doctors and medical professionals are qualified, experienced individuals whom we put a great deal of trust in, but they do make mistakes that can be negligent.

-Unfortunately, medical mistakes can and do still happen, often with severe and life-changing consequences.
+Unfortunately, medical mistakes can and do happen, often with severe and life-changing consequences to the patient.

 What is a misdiagnosis?

-An incorrect diagnosis or misdiagnosis can happen to anyone, and can be due to a number of factors such as:
+An incorrect diagnosis or misdiagnosis can happen to anyone and can be due to a number of factors, which may include:

 - Failing to interpret test results accurately